datalad/datalad.org/content/pages/integrations.rst

 - `BRAIN Initiative archive for cellular neurophysiology data (DANDI) <https://dandiarchive.org/>`__ provides DataLad datasets for all data in the archive: `dandisets <https://github.com/dandi/dandisets>`__.

+- The `Courtois NeuroMod <https://www.cneuromod.ca>`__ project on neuronal modelling uses DataLad for data management and access.

 DataLad and its datasets are compatible with a number of existing portals and storage solutions: